macsx82/SeqPreproc-snakemake/README.md

 ### Local mode

-In Local mode, the pipeline is execute in an interactive shell session (locally or on a cluster) and all the rules are treated as processes that can be run sequentially or in parallel, depending on the resources provided.
+In Local mode, the pipeline is executed in an interactive shell session (locally or on a cluster) and all the rules are treated as processes that can be run sequentially or in parallel, depending on the resources provided.
 One example of a Local execution is:

 ```bash
 conda activate snakemake